anthonymartin/myelastic/README.md

 ## Features:

-- Easy to get started - just define your query and the name of your index
+- Easy to get started with minimum configuration
-- Use `{lastIndexedId}` in your query to get the highest numerical id in the elastic search index.
-This is automatically mapped to the `id` field in your indexed elastic search document
-- Define your batches using the `setBatch` callback function which allows you define a group for each record.
-- Transform your data before it is indexed using the `addMutator` callback function.
+- Transform your data before it is indexed using the `addMutator` callback function
+- Query variables: use `{lastIndexedId}` variable in your MySQL query to get the last indexed document of your index
 - Full typescript and javascript support

 ## Installation